Interventions for Anxiety

 Anxiety measurements can also come in several forms.
 You could ask the patient to rate their anxiety on a scale from one to 10 to track intensity over time, especially between therapy sessions or as part of a larger anxiety diary.

 You might also use clinically validated assessment tools to measure anxiety levels.
-Some popular assessments include:
+Some popular anxiety assessments include:

 Learn How EHR Software From ICANotes Can Help With Documentation